bogdzn/tahkum/README.md

 - can interact with a Tello Ryze, through its private API, and the use of DGRAM sockets
 - minimalistic debug mode, and log file handler.
 - sends commands in real time.
-- multiple Ryze APIs (SDK version 1.0 and 2.0)
+- supports multiple Ryze APIs (SDK version 1.0 and 2.0)

 ## In the works